John-Telek/Pi_SDR/README.md

 # Pi_SDR
 SDR ISO package for the Raspberry Pi 4b

-I wanted a dedicated, portable SDR package that was physically small in size for field work.
+I wanted a dedicated, portable SDR package that was physicaly small in size for field work.
 There are several Amature Radio linux distros available for PC's with SDR but I wanted to start from scratch and slowly make something that everyone wants and likes for the Pi by giving you a say in it.
+As not all apps are available in the software repository I thought that I could detail the buid instructions on this site so everyone else can do it.
+Get everyone not just those who can.

-On this site you will find an ISO image thats just plug in and boot.
+On this site you will find an ISO image, Pi_SDR-1.0.tgz thats just plug in and boot.
 It contains the following.

 (1) SDRAnglel